 Only the minimum force necessary to prevent injury or damage should be applied.
-For example by diverting a child or children and leading them away by the hand, or by an arm around their shoulders.
+For example by diverting a child, or children, by leading them away, by a hand, or by an arm around their shoulders.

 Staff will use physical intervention as an act of care and control and never punishment.
 Physical interventions will not be used purely to force a child to do what they have been told and when there is no immediate risk to people or property.